simonsmith/simonsmith.io/content/cv/umg.md

 runner](http://karma-runner.github.io/0.10/index.html) to allow automated unit testing of JS code.

-The look and feel was primarily handled by Bootstrap 3.
+Built the UI with Bootstrap 3.
 Grunt was used for various automated tasks (JS uglifying, Sass compilation etc) with Bower as the package manager for third party libraries.

-Git was the chosen VCS, adopting a branching and rebasing workflow to add new features.